GoogleCloudPlatform/getting-started-java/appengine-standard-java8/springboot-appengine-standard/README.md

 </appengine-web-app>
 ```

+This configure is required for applications running in Google App Engine.

 ### Exclude JUL to SLF4J Bridge
 Spring Boot's default logging bridge conflicts with Jetty's logging system.
 To be able to capture the Spring Boot startup logs, you need to exclude
 `org.slf4j:jul-to-slf4j` dependency.
 The easiest way to do this is to
-add set the dependency to `provided` scope, so that it won't be included in
+set the dependency scope to `provided`, so that it won't be included in
 the `WAR` file:

 ```